 The Registrar will be the teller for the ballot.
 Only a positive or negative result will be declared.
 All voting papers cast shall be available for scrutiny by the Chair of the Arts Council and the Minister for Arts, Heritage and the Gaeltacht.
 Ballot papers cannot be destroyed without authorisation from these scrutineers.
 Ballot papers will be held for one calendar year from the closing date of the election.

-The current Saoithe are Seóirse Bodley, Anthony Cronin, Edna O'Brien, Camille Souter, Imogen Stuart and William Trevor.
+The current Saoithe are Seóirse Bodley, Edna O'Brien, Camille Souter and Imogen Stuart.

 Back to top